This is the second post in a three-part series on cloud security. To read the first post on, click here.

 So they have a team called Project Zero.

-And this is where they’re hacking their friends in Redmond and their friends in Cupertino.
+This is where they’re hacking their friends in Redmond and their friends in Cupertino.
 Of course they’re nice, not bad guys.

 So when Project Zero finds vulnerabilities, they tell them about it.
 But the only catch is that they only give them 30 days to fix it.